Redo122/Big-Text-Generator/README.md

 # Big Text Generator
-This program will turn your text into a large ascii art quickly and efficiently.
+This program will turn your text into a large ascii art quickly and efficiently.<br/>
-Once it's generated the ANSI art, it will put it into a text file.
+Once it's generated the ANSI art, it will put it into a text file.<br/>
 The text file is overwritten after each use of the program.
+(Might change this.)<br/>
-Currently only supports letters, however I will probably add support for numbers and common symbols in the future.
+Currently only supports letters, numbers, and basic punctuation.
+(More characters coming in v1.3)<br/>
-Entering anything but letters will hang the program.
+Entering anything but what's supported will hang the program.
+(Fixed in v1.3 coming soon)<br/>
+Feel free to use the generated characters in whatever projects you want, just be sure to credit me :)

 # v1.2
 Added support for numbers, spaces, exclamation marks, question marks, periods, and commas.